evanmays/cherrycore/README.md

 Each address gives you access to a single (SZxSZ) tile of the tensor.
 The tile stores data across the final two dimensions.
 So, if you have an image tensor with shape (batch_size, channel_count, width, height) then a memory access lets you access a 32x32 tile for a specific batch and channel.
 Perhaps on cherry 3 an address range can be shared across cores and broadcast its reads to all cores.
 If just reshaping to swap the last two dimensions, no need to rearrange in mememory.
 If trying to rearrange more than that, we'll probably need some kind of transpose engine with first class reshape support.
 Maybe that looks like a coprocessor with a small strided memory.

 Programmer manually cache.
 They are aided by our runtime telling them when a tensor is in cache already or not.
 They write two programs.
 One for if a tensor is in cache, another for if the tensor is not in cache.
+Nothing is stopping anyone from writing a good compiler that optimizes the memory accesses.

 We want to support a load/store instruction into 32x32 matrix register (2432 bytes).
 The programmer can access 4 of these registers (input, weights, accumulate, output).